miner/herbert/README.md

 ## Regular Expression Support

-For conformance test (see *conform?*), Herbert uses the Clojure syntax for regular expressions or the Java String format (see *clojure.core/re-pattern* and *java.util.regex.Pattern*.)
-Note that Clojure regular expressions (like #"foo+bar*") are not EDN types, so you should use Strings if you want your Herbert schemas to be completely EDN-compatible.
+For conformance testing (as with `conform?`), Herbert allows several terms to be parameterized by regular expression (see `str`, `sym`, etc).
+Both the Clojure syntax for regular expressions and the Java String format are allowed (see *clojure.core/re-pattern* and *java.util.regex.Pattern*.)
+Note that Clojure regular expressions (like `#"foo+bar*"`) are not EDN types, so you should use Strings if you want your Herbert schemas to be completely EDN-compatible.
 The main difference is that Java String notation requires you to use double backslashes to get the effect of a single backslash in your regex.
-(Clojure #"foo\d" would be written as the String "foo\\d".)
+For example, Clojure `#"foo\d"` would be written as the String `"foo\\d"`.

 Although the full Java regular expression syntax is supported for conformance testing, the Herbert generator implementation supports only a limited form of regular expressions.
 (Someday, *test.check* may support a regex generator, but for now, Herbert has to implement string generation as best it can.)
-The built-in string generator supports basic regular expressions with ASCII characters, such as "[a-z] [^abc] a.b* c+d(ef|gh)? \d\D\w\W\s\S".
+The built-in string generator supports basic regular expressions with ASCII characters, such as `"[a-z] [^abc] a.b* c+d(ef|gh)? \d\D\w\W\s\S"`.
 It does not support advanced regex features such as unicode notation, minimum and maximum match counts, intersection character classes, POSIX character classes, case-insensitity flags, look-ahead, look-back, back-references, greedy, reluctant or possessive quantification, etc.

-The dynamic Var __\*string-from-regex-generator\*__ allows the user to customize the *test.check* generator used internally by Herbert.
-When __\*string-from-regex-generator\*__ is bound to a *test.check* generator, Herbert will use this generator for constraints that are parameterized by a regular expression.
-The generator should take one argument, which can be either a java.util.regex.Pattern or a String, as the regex.
+The dynamic Var `\*string-from-regex-generator\*` allows the user to customize the *test.check* string generator used internally by Herbert.
+When `\*string-from-regex-generator\*` is bound to a *test.check* generator, Herbert will use this generator for terms that are parameterized by a regular expression.
+The generator should take one argument, which can be either a **java.util.regex.Pattern** or a **String**, as the regex.
 It should generate strings that match the given regex.
-When nil (the default), Herbert will use its internal string generator as described previously.
+When it's bound to nil (the default), Herbert will use its internal string generator as described above.

-If you need better support for Java regular expressions when generating Strings, you should consider using the [test.chuck][chuck] library which provides the *string-from-regex* generator.
+If you need better support for Java regular expressions when generating Strings, you should consider using the [test.chuck][chuck] library which provides the `string-from-regex` generator.
 You can use it with Herbert like this:

 [chuck]: https://github.com/gfredericks/test.chuck "test.chuck"